 It should be noted; you can still take the manufacturer to court if they rule against you in arbitration.
 However, the arbitrator’s decision can (and will) be used against you as evidence in your civil case.
 Regardless of what the manufacturer tells you about arbitration, don’t, under any circumstance, take them up on their offer.
 There is a reason the manufacturer wants to avoid the courts and force you to arbitration.

 I go into more detail about lemon law arbitration and why you should NEVER do it in this post.

 4. Unlawful Release Forms

-This doesn’t happen often, but is definitely something you need to be aware of.
+This is common practice with lemon buybacks and it’s definitely something you need to be aware of.

-Always remember, if a manufacturer tries to get you to sign any kind of release form for a lemon buy-back in California, they are not representing the law.
+Always remember, if a manufacturer tries to get you to sign any kind of release form for a California lemon law buyback, they are not representing the law.
 Do not fall for it!

-Having a skilled lemon law attorney in your corner is crucial to avoiding these little tricks of the trade.
-If you have any questions regarding lemon law or the buy-back process, please reach out to us as soon as you can!
+Having a skilled lemon law attorney on your side is crucial to avoiding these little tricks of the trade.
+If you have any questions regarding lemon law or California lemon law buybacks, please reach out to us as soon as you can!